esenes/Dogleg-analysis/README.md

 to read the TDMS files in the specified range and convert TDMS files into `Prod_<date>.mat` files.
 The content of the files are all the events which have triggered an interlock and the backup pulses.

+This script with the relative subfunctions is stored in another repository named `TDMStoMAT`

 2) __readMATandsort.m__

 reads the files `Prod_<date>.mat`, discard the backup pulses, perform a first analysis and save as output files named `Data_<date>.mat`.